diegosteiner/heimv/README.md

 Then inside the container you may run:

-- `bin/rails s -b 0.0.0.0` to start rails server
+- `bin/rails-dev-server` to start rails server
-- `bin/webpack-dev-server` to start webpack dev server
+- `bin/webpacker-dev-server` to start webpack dev server

 To visit the automatically created default organization, visit http://localhost:3000/.